 Trading during a recession requires discipline, especially because many of your positions will get challenged.

-It’s important to be less aggressive with your strike selection, and trade later in the day.
+During a bear market, it's important to be less aggressive with your strike selection, and trade later in the day.

 Another good strategy is to sell call options on stocks that you perceive to be overbought.